dalong0514/readnotes/20200106计算原文/2020112Clean-Architecture/2020112Clean-Architecture1401.md

 Allow no cycles in the component dependency graph.

 Have you ever worked all day, gotten some stuff working, and then gone home, only to arrive the next morning to find that your stuff no longer works?
-Why doesn’t it work?
+Why doesn't it work?
 Because somebody stayed later than you and changed something you depend on!
 I call this「the morning after syndrome.」

 The「morning after syndrome」occurs in development environments where many developers are modifying the same source files.
-In relatively small projects with just a few developers, it isn’t too big a problem.
+In relatively small projects with just a few developers, it isn't too big a problem.
 But as the size of the project and the development team grow, the mornings after can get pretty nightmarish.
 It is not uncommon for weeks to go by without the team being able to build a stable version of the project.
 Instead, everyone keeps on changing and changing their code trying to make it work with the last changes that someone else made.

 Over the last several decades, two solutions to this problem have evolved, both of which came from the telecommunications industry.
 The first is「the weekly build,」and the second is the Acyclic Dependencies Principle (ADP).

 The  Weekly  Build

 The weekly build used to be common in medium-sized projects.
 It works like this: All the developers ignore each other for the first four days of the week.
-They all work on private copies of the code, and don’t worry about integrating their work on a collective basis.
+They all work on private copies of the code, and don't worry about integrating their work on a collective basis.
 Then, on Friday, they integrate all their changes and build the system.

 This approach has the wonderful advantage of allowing the developers to live in an isolated world for four days out of five.
 The disadvantage, of course, is the large integration penalty that is paid on Friday.